Sexual fetishism

 Sexual fetishism is a sexual fixation on anything not considered sexual by its respective nature.
 The object of interest is called the fetish; the person who has a fetish is a fetishist.
 A sexual fetish may be regarded as a mental disorder if it causes significant psychosocial distress for the person or has detrimental effects on important areas of their life.
 Sexual arousal from a particular body part can be further classified as partialism.

 Medical definitions restrict the term sexual fetishism to objects or body parts.
 In common language, fetish is also used for a sexual interest in specific activities, people, types of people, substances, or situations.

+Sexual fetishes can vary considerably between individuals and may involve sensory, visual, tactile, or situational characteristics; the term is sometimes used interchangeably with “fetishism,” although clinical terminology distinguishes between an interest and a disorder.

 Definitions

 The word fetish is commonly used for any sexually arousing stimuli, not all of which meet the medical criteria for fetishism.
 This broader usage of fetish covers parts or features of the body (including obesity and body modifications), objects, situations and activities (such as smoking or BDSM).
 Paraphilias such as urophilia, necrophilia and coprophilia have been described as fetishes.

 Originally, most medical sources defined fetishism as a sexual interest in non-living objects, body parts or secretions.
 The publication of the DSM-III in 1980 changed that, by excluding arousal from body parts in its diagnostic criteria for fetishism.
 In 1987, the revised DSM-III-R introduced a new diagnosis for body part arousal called partialism.
 The DSM-IV retained this distinction.
 Martin Kafka argued that partialism should be merged into fetishism because of overlap between the two conditions.
 The DSM-5 subsequently did so in 2013.